Almost everyone has their phones and a viable internet connection handy in this age.

 A digital content strategy is any online business plan to reach new people.
 The purpose is to reach a wider target audience.
 It involves creating and sharing content to build bigger leads.

 Today, most people go online to find solutions to their problems.
 In line with that, creators must try to take full advantage and send their content to the right people.
 This can occur in various forms such as online webinars, blog posts, etc.

 Why Is Digital Content Strategy Important?

 Having a digital strategy is key as it creates a path to your marketing goals.
 It helps business owners set up benchmarks and tactics that drive marketing.
-So, they develop clear priories and work towards achieving them.
-In practice, they are able to draw in customers and keep them.
+So, they develop clear priorities and work towards achieving them.
+In practice, they can draw in customers and keep them.

 Still, you must perfect several components of the entrepreneurial process for this to happen, which brings us to the next phase.

 Components of a Digital Content Strategy

 Several components go into a successful digital content strategy.
 These include:

 - Determine your goals: You should define your goals before creating digital content.
 These goals include increasing potential customers and expanding and evolving your business.